derlio/golang-study/en/The Laws of Reflection.md

 }
 r = tty
 ```
-r contains, schematically, the (value, type) pair, (tty, \*os.File).
-Notice that the type \*os.File implements methods other than Read; even though the interface value provides access only to the Read method, the value inside carries all the type information about that value.
+`r` contains, schematically, the (value, type) pair, (tty, \*os.File).
+Notice that the type `\*os.File` implements methods other than Read; even though the interface value provides access only to the Read method, the value inside carries all the type information about that value.
 That's why we can do things like this:
 ```
 var w io.Writer
 w = r.(io.Writer)
 ```
-The expression in this assignment is a type assertion; what it asserts is that the item inside r also implements io.Writer, and so we can assign it to w.
-After the assignment, w will contain the pair (tty, \*os.File).
-That's the same pair as was held in r.
+The expression in this assignment is a type assertion; what it asserts is that the item inside `r` also implements `io.Writer`, and so we can assign it to `w`.
+After the assignment, `w` will contain the pair (tty, \*os.File).
+That's the same pair as was held in `r`.
 The static type of the interface determines what methods may be invoked with an interface variable, even though the concrete value inside may have a larger set of methods.

 Continuing, we can do this:
 ```